Summer 2025 . exhibitions. books . events

 After a seemingly quiet winter and spring, the summer is replete with activities: the release of books; new exhibitions; films, and teaching.

-Caterina Verde’s exhibition, Des Actes Maladroits: Le Village (poster below) will open August 2 at Galerie 727, Montmorillon, France.
+Caterina Verde’s exhibition, Des Actes Maladroits: Le Village (see poster) will open August 2 at Galerie 727, Montmorillon, France.
 Her book, Mole Mansions (a limited boxed edition of 125) is now out and available for purchase.
 This is the first of a series of artist books produced by Peat and Repeat. @caterinavertverde

 Francine Hunter McGivern’s curated exhibition, It’s What’s Inside that Counts opened at CR10 in Linlithgo, New York and is up until August 3.
 The exhibition features: Ricky Boscarino, Tony Feher, Daniele Frazer, Joseph Kosuth, Reggie Madison, Francine Hunter McGivern, Jamie Nares, Judy Pfaff, Daniel Rothbart, and Eric Wolf.